LassoSoft/LassoGuide/lasso_guide_source/operations/network-requests.rst

 .. method:: CURLOPT_HTTPPROXYTUNNEL()

    Used with `curl->set`.
 If set to a value of "1", curl will tunnel all operations through a given HTTP proxy.
-This is different to simply using a proxy.
+This is different from simply using a proxy.

 .. method:: CURLOPT_INTERFACE()